-The level of leverage (calculated as a sum of the notional exposure of FDI being utilised by the Fund) is expected to be within the range of five to fifty-two times the Net Asset Value of the Fund, which can be a result of either the Fund's gross long exposure or gross short exposure (i.e. the total gross long and short positions will generally be approximately within the range of five to fifty-two times the Net Asset Value of the Fund.
+The level of leverage (calculated as a sum of the notional exposure of FDI being utilised by the Fund) is expected to be within the range of five to fifty-two times the Net Asset Value of the Fund.
 It is possible that leverage may exceed this range and the Fund may be subject to higher leverage levels of eighty times the Net Asset Value of the Fund or greater from time to time but this would be very unusual considering historical models.
-The large leverage range outlined above is as a result of the Fund's managed futures strategy, which gains exposure to short term interest rates through futures contracts.
-These contracts have high notional values relative to the margin requirements and therefore as the managed futures strategy gains more exposure to short term interest rates, the Fund's leverage can increase significantly.
-The short term interest rate instruments represent a high portion of the leverage levels and such short term interest rate instruments carry considerably lower risk and assist in the risk normalisation process for the volatility of the Fund.
+The large leverage range outlined above is as a result of the Fund's futures strategies, which gain exposure to short term interest rates through futures contracts.
+These contracts have high notional values relative to the margin requirements and therefore as the futures strategies gain more exposure to short term interest rates, the Fund's leverage can increase significantly.
+The short term interest rate instruments carry considerably lower risk and assist in the risk normalisation process for the volatility of the Fund.
 Investors' attention is drawn to the section of the Prospectus entitled "Leverage Risk".